-You may be thinking “I paid off the amount I borrowed ages ago, their interest is too high” or “They probably bought this debt for pennies, so they should be happy to accept 10%” but that’s not the way your creditors think.
+You may think “I paid off the amount I borrowed ages ago, their interest is too high” or “They probably bought this debt for pennies, so they should be happy to accept 20%” but that’s not the way your creditors think.
 They are running a business which means they want to get the most money that they can from you.

-Your creditor thinks you can afford to pay more each month
+Your creditor thinks you can pay more each month

 It’s too soon for this offer